nic081989/binary_generator/README.md

-This code generate all binary numbers from 1 to N
+This code generate all binary numbers from 1 to N using stacks and queues.